 “I think he means your father,” said Jennifer.
 She’s been holding her white cane and quietly listening to the conversation.
 “Meneer Bricke, are we not more likely to be noticed if we wait alongside the motorway?”

 Damn, the kid was right.
 I pulled back onto the M7 toward Dublin.
 There was little traffic this late, so we were making good time.
 Still, dumping Fishsticks for something less conspicuous before we reached our destinations was high on my list of priorities.

 Eyes forward again, I dialed up the Water Tower to chat with Vee.
 No answer, but no surprise there.
-I chalked that up to my girl finally crashing for some sleep of her own – it would have been near midnight or close after that.
-I left her a message to get me some background on Jennifer and start combing back into Isabeau’s life in Paris.
+Our girl Friday may finally be crashing for some sleep of her own – it would have been near midnight or close after that.
+I left her a message to start combing back into Isabeau’s life in Paris.
+A particular priority was background info on Jennifer.
 That’s where this case was leading, I was sure.

 I noticed a brightly lit parking lot off the motorway to the left.
 Time to go car shopping.
 “Hang on ladies, time to ditch Fishsticks here.”
 A quick veer down a service road and I had the van partially hidden behind a clump of foliage in moments.
 “Stay here while I scout for something less scaly.”

 I considered this for less than a second.
 “No, if this turns sideways you need to take Fishsticks to the address in the GPS as fast as you can.
 Look for the Boss there.”

 “What about you?”

 “If I make it back, that won’t matter.
 If I don’t, well, the Gardai and I have lots to talk about.
 Take care of each other until I’m back.”
 I moved out before Ariana could raise any other protests.